Relieves hot flashes due to menopause.

 Side effects for Estrasorb (Estradiol Topical)

-What to expect when you start Estrasorb (Estradiol Topical)Skip what to expect section.
+What to expect when you take Estrasorb (Estradiol Topical)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Use 2 packets each time, one on each leg.
 Don't put them on your face, breasts, vagina, or irritated skin.